 Take a damp paper towel and wipe the outside of the letters clean before the paint dries.

 note: The kind of clay I used was Fimo Soft.
 Even after kneading it a lot, it was still pretty hard.
 Fine for me to work with, but not for the kids.
 Looking around online a bit, it looks like Sculpy III is the softest of the polymer clays.
-I haven’t used it though, so I don’t know if it’s soft enough for kids to use.
+It will just show other fingerprints and mistakes more easily.
 Make sure to wash little hands well after handling the polymer clay.
 Also, there are other ways you can soften the clay.
 Check the comments below for tips from other readers.

 And take a look at these other Christmas ornaments that kids can make: